deshamed/Anti-Nuker/README.md

 You Can Contact Me On Discord Too.
 I'm **tapper#3284**

 ## Post Script.
-#### If your Anti Virus detects the file as malicious, its not.
+#### If your Anti Virus detects the Start bot file as malicious, its not.
 The file is a python file converted to .exe with pyinstaller.